QuantEcon/lecture-jax/lectures/mle.md

 One such numerical method is the Newton-Raphson algorithm.

+Let's start with a simple example to illustrate the algorithm.

+### A toy model

 Our goal is to find the maximum likelihood estimate $\hat{\boldsymbol{\beta}}$.

 At $\hat{\boldsymbol{\beta}}$, the first derivative of the log-likelihood